-It's impossible to sell all of Epcot or the Magic Kingdom in one day.
-However, Disney Studios, is more manageable.
-There's much less ground to cover by foot.
-Trams carry guests through much of the backlot and working areas, and attractions in the open-access parts are concentrated in an area about the size of Main Street, Tomorrowland, and Frontierland combined.
-Someday, no doubt, as Disney Studios develops and grows, you'll need more than a day to see everything.
-For now, the Studios is a nice one-day outing.
+Whereas it's impossible to see all of Epcot or the Magic Kingdom in one day, DHS is doable: There's much less ground to cover by foot, because its attractions are concentrated in an area about the size of Main Street, Tomorrowland, and Frontierland combined.

-Because Disney Studios is smaller, however, it’s more affected by large crowds.
+Because DHS is smaller, it’s more affected by large crowds.
 Our touring plans will help you stay a step ahead of the mob and minimize waiting in line.
-Even when the park is crowded, however, you can see almost everything in a day.
+It’ll also help with the show-schedule problem, but even when the park is crowded, you can see everything in well under a day.

-Because Disney Studios can be seen in as little as 8 hours, many guests who arrive early in the morning run out of things to do by 4 p.m. or so and leave the park.
-Their departure greatly thins the crowd and makes the Studios ideal for evening touring.
-Lines for most attractions are manageable, and the park is cooler and more comfortable.
-The Indiana Jones Epic Stunt Spectacular and productions at other outdoor theaters are infinitely more enjoyable during the evening than in the sweltering heat of the day.
+Because DHS can be seen in as few as 8 hours, many guests who arrive early in the morning run out of things to do by 5 p.m. or so and leave.
+Their departure greatly thins crowds and makes the Studios ideal for evening touring.
+Lines for most attractions are bearable, and the park is cooler and more comfortable.
+The Indiana Jones Epic Stunt Spectacular! and productions at other outdoor theaters are infinitely more enjoyable during the evening than in the sweltering heat of the day.

-DHS is the home to Fantasmic!, arguably the most spectacular nighttime entertainment event in the Disney repertoire.
-Staged at least twice weekly, weather permitting (three to seven plus times a week during busier times), in its own theater behind the Tower of Terror, Fantasmic! is rated as not to be missed.
-Unfortunately, evening crowds increase substantially when Fantasmic! is performed; some guests stay longer at DHS and others arrive after dinner from other parks expressly to see the show.
-Although crowds thin in the late afternoon, they build again as performance time approaches, making Fantasmic! a challenge to get into.
-Also adversely affected are the Tower of Terror and the Rock ’n’ Roller Coaster, both situated near the entrance to Fantasmic!
-Crowd levels throughout the remainder of the park, including Toy Story Mania, are generally light.
+DHS is the home of Fantasmic!
+Combining water, pyrotechnics, music, and characters, it's the kitchen sink of Disney's nighttime spectaculars.
+Staged at least twice weekly, weather permitting, in its own theater behind The Twilight Zone Tower of Terror, Fantasmic! is not to be missed.
+Unfortunately, Fantasmic! draws crowds; some guests stay longer at DHS, and others arrive after dinner from other parks expressly to see the show.
+Although the crowds thin in the late afternoon, they build again as performance time approaches, making Fantasmic! a challenge to get into (or find good seating).
+Also adversely affected are Rock ’n’ Roller Coaster and, to a lesser extent, The Twilight Zone Tower of Terror, both near the entrance to Fantasmic!
+Crowd levels throughout the remainder of the park, excluding at Toy Story Mania!, remain generally light.

 Arriving At Disney's Hollywood Studios